Almost every white-collar worker has worried about how to ask about their interview status through email before.

 Dear Sir/Madam,

-I am writing to ask about the current status of my interview process with your company following my meeting with your Human Resource Manager, Mr. Alan Smith.
+I am writing to ask about the status of my interview process with your company following my meeting with your Human Resource Manager, Mr. Alan Smith.

 Photo by Martine Savard under pexels license